Nov 21, 2024

 E.2.1 Employment Philosophy.

-The university’s philosophy is based on the conviction that the well-being of the university and the wellbeing of its employees are synonymous.
+The university’s philosophy is based on the conviction that the well-being of the university and the well-being of its employees are synonymous.
 The university is dedicated to the belief that its most valuable asset is its people.
 UAFS employs people in a nondiscriminatory manner, treating everyone with respect and dignity, and applies policies and procedures in a fair, consistent, and equitable manner.
 The university is committed to work with, encourage, and aid employees in realizing their full potential.

 The university will not tolerate employees who violate the law.
 If an employee believes that anyone in or associated with the university has required or directed them to do anything that violates the law or has prohibited the employee from doing anything the law requires them to do, the employee should immediately report this to Human Resources or the appropriate vice chancellor.